BestTimesToVisit.com Logo

 Motorbike Taxis

-For short distances in bustling cities like Hanoi, Bangkok, or Jakarta, motorbike taxis are incredibly efficient at navigating traffic.
+Ubiquitous in cities like Hanoi, Bangkok, and Jakarta, motorbike taxis are fast and efficient for navigating congested streets.
 You'll see drivers waiting at street corners, often wearing colorful vests.

-Cost:Negotiate the price *before* you get on, but expect it to be slightly more than a local bus but less than a Grab car for similar distances.
-A short city ride might be $1-$3.
+Cost:Negotiate the price before you get on, but expect it to be slightly more than a local bus but less than a Grab car for short distances.

-Essential for island hopping in places like the Philippines, Indonesia, and Thailand, ferries range from large, multi-deck vessels to smaller, faster speedboats and traditional longtail boats.
-They are the primary way to access many tourist destinations.
+Essential for island hopping in places like the Philippines, Indonesia, and Thailand, ferries range from large, multi-deck vessels to smaller, faster speedboats.
+Water taxis are common in cities with extensive canal systems, like Bangkok.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.